TERMS AND CONDITIONS FOR THE ALDI PLAY RUGBY STICKER COMPETITION

 When the winning school has been selected to receive prize money of €50,000 or €10,000, the board of management must enter into a contractual agreement with Aldi in the form appended at Appendix 1.
 If the winning school cannot be contacted or does not sign up to the agreement at Appendix 1 or take any other required action to claim the prize within one month of the draw, Aldi reserves the right to offer the prize to the next eligible entrant selected from the entries validly entered before the closing date.

-The winning schools consent to appear in promotional media coverage (without compensation) on the Aldi website or Aldi operated social media accounts or television advertisements as relevant.
+The winning schools consent to appear in promotional media coverage (without compensation) on the Aldi website or Aldi operated social media accounts or television / press advertisements as relevant.

 Aldi is not responsible for printing or typographical errors in any promotional materials relating to the Aldi Play Rugby Sticker competition.